Truthkey/Birth-by-Sleep-Randomizer/README.md

 **IT IS RECOMMENDED TO BACK UP YOUR BBS FILES BEFORE APPLYING PATCHES AS SOMETIMES CANCELING A RANDO PATCH CAN DELETE YOUR BBS PACKAGES.**

+**MIXING THE RANDOMIZER WITH OTHER MODS MAY CAUSE UNINTENDED EFFECTS.**

 # Usage

 1. Copy the following files to the same directory as this program: